lip6/coriolis/README.rst

 ==============

-Prior to using Coriolis, you need to setup your UNIX environment by running the following command :
+Prior to using Coriolis, you need to setup your UNIX environment by running the following command:

 .. code-block:: bash

     ego@home:~$ eval `~/coriolis-2.x/OS.DISTRIB/Release.Shared/install/etc/coriolis2/coriolisEnv.py`

-Then you can launch the GUI :
+Then you can launch the GUI:

 .. code-block:: bash